proyecto-eden-3-esferas/DataBases/README.JSON.md

 ## Emergent Guidelines

 Besides, the process of writing a database in such a flexible format (as JSON is) naturally results in the generations of schema and guidelines for representing information.
 Some of them:

+- In an array holding strings, qualifications should be written in round brackets, as in `"green vegetables (such as peas)"`

 - `["TOPIC", ["CHARACTERISTIC_1", "CHARACTERISTIC_2"...] ]`